ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/src/pole_flips/electromagnetic_toroidal_field_pole_flip_press_release.md

 **⚡ Something BIG is hidden right beneath our feet…**

 Right now, the **magnetic South Pole is actually located at the geographic North Pole**.
-That’s why, even here in New York State, if you hold a compass or look at magnetic inclination, the needle isn’t flat — it’s tilting *down into the Earth*.
+If you hold a compass or look at magnetic inclination, the needle isn’t flat — it’s tilting *down into the Earth*.
 If we follow that line, it points to a deep magnetic center beneath the ground, the heart of the toroidal field that drives our entire world.

 This field pulls *everything downward* into that center.
 That’s why we feel weight, why life seems heavy, why building massive structures today is so difficult.